shahwahed/terraform4vSphere/README.md

 In the modules folder, you will found all my terraform modules to create various services.

-all modules create a linux VM and then customize it using cloud-init, all cloud-init file, have been tested with ubuntu distribution (22.04 LTS and 22.10)
+all modules create a linux VM and then customize/configure it using cloud-init, all cloud-init file, have been tested with ubuntu distribution (22.04 LTS, 22.10 and 23.04)

 The cloud-init files are located in the srvTemplate folder